Multi-Jurisdiction Banking KYC Systems: Key Strategies for Development

 eKYC, or Electronic Know Your Customer, is a transformative approach that was already introduced in India for electronically verifying customer identities and addresses, primarily through Aadhaar authentication, India's national biometric eID scheme.
 The widespread adoption of eKYC in India is attributed to the fact that as of January 2023, an overwhelming 99.9% of India's adult population was enrolled in the Aadhaar program, totaling 1.3 billion residents.

 While eKYC has become the norm in India, there are ongoing discussions in the EU and US about introducing regulations that would oblige banks to introduce electronic Know Your Customer (eKYC) solutions as the standard for daily onboardings and operations.
-However, banks should consider implementing eKYC solutions as the norm for client onboarding as it simplifies and automates time-consuming tasks.
+However, I believe that banks should consider implementing eKYC solutions as the norm for client onboarding as it simplifies and automates time-consuming tasks.
+For instance, a common practice in various European countries, such as Poland, involves downloading necessary documents before visiting the bank.
+This enables clients to leave signed papers at the bank, leading to account activation within minutes.
+Without prior preparation, however, clients may face a wait time of up to 30 minutes to open a checking account.

-We believe that banks shouldn’t wait for regulations to dictate their business strategies.
+Banks shouldn’t wait for regulations to dictate their business strategies.
 Instead, they should identify which procedures can be simplified for customers to complete at home.
 Biometric authentication and eKYC are prime examples of technologies that can significantly reduce workload and empower customers to open bank accounts from the comfort of their homes.

 The adoption of Electronic Know-Your-Customer systems not only reduces friction but also significantly alleviates frustration for both customers and bank employees.